~8 min read

 What this is for

-GROUNDWORK exists so that the next generation of durable, member-owned institutions has a public surface to form on.
-Long enough to be legible.
+GROUNDWORK exists so the next generation of durable, member-owned institutions has a public hall to organize in.
 Open enough to be challenged.
-Stable enough to outlive its founders.
+Legible enough to be trusted.
+Stable enough to outlive the people who founded it — because in the end, the institution belongs to its members.